lukeclewlow/C.V./README.md

 # Luke Clewlow

-An inspired and fast learning junior developer who loves building things.
-I have recently graduated from [Maker's Academy](www.makersacademy.com/) where I have spent 12 weeks intinsively learning to code.
+An enthusiastic and fast learning junior developer who loves building things.
+After more than a few "Hello Worlds" I decided to learn programming full-time and have recently graduated from [Maker's Academy](www.makersacademy.com/) where I have spent 12 weeks intensively learning to code.
 I'm looking to work in an Agile environment with positive people where I can continue to learn and develop my code craftmanship.

 ## Skills